Gift-Stack/regex-lite/README.md

 3. **License and Contact**: Replace with your actual license and contact information.
 4. **Engagement**: Encourage users to star, fork, or contribute to the project.

-This `README.md` template provides a solid foundation for your `regex-js` project, ensuring that users and potential contributors have all the information they need at a glance.
+This `README.md` template provides a solid foundation for your `regex-lite` project, ensuring that users and potential contributors have all the information they need at a glance.